 County of Grey By-law 5112-21, a By-law to provide for the Cancellation of Tax Increases for the Purposes of Relieving Financial Hardship, came into force on July 1, 2021, and set an annual increase threshold maximum of \$500 of one-time cancellation of tax for eligible low-income seniors and low-income disabled persons.
+Respectfully Submitted,

 Staff: Original Signed By

 John Kurian, CPA, CA, Deputy Treasurer / Tax Collector

-Treasurer:
+Treasurer: Original Signed By

+William Gott, CPA, CA, Treasurer

-CAO Approval:
+CAO Approval: Original Signed By

+Dave Milliner, CAO
-1) Tax Relief for Low Income Seniors and Low Income Disabled Persons - Application

-2) Tax Relief for Low Income Seniors and Low Income Disabled Persons - Info Sheet

-3) MTE Property Tax Policy Brief
+- Tax Relief for Low Income Seniors and Low Income Disabled Persons Application Tax Relief for Low Income Seniors and Low Income Disabled Persons Info Sheet MTE Property Tax Policy Brief

-Application for Property Tax Relief Low Income Seniors / Low Income Disabled Persons
+Township of Southgate 185667 Grey Road 9 Dundalk, ON NOC 1B0

+PART 1: APPLICANT INI FORMATION Taxation Year: Applicant Name: Applicant Status: A. Low-Income Senior [] B. Low-Income Disabled Person [] C. Spouse of A [] or B [] Mailing Address:

+Phone No: E-Mail:

+Prefered Contact: Email [] Letter Mail [] Phone [] Other:

+PART 2: PROPERTY INF ORMATION

+Roll Number:

+Property Address:

+Assessed Owner(s):

-PART 1: APPLICANT IN FORMATION Taxation Year: Applicant Name: Applicant Status: A. Low-Income Senior [ ] B. Low-Income Disabled Person [ ] C. Spouse of A [ ] or B [ ] Mailing Address: Phone No: E-Mail: Prefered Contact: Email [ ] Letter Mail [ ] Phone [ ] Other: PART 2: PROPERTY INF FORMATION Roll Number: Property Address: Assessed Owner(s): PART 3: PROPERTY AND PROPERTY TAX ELIGIBILITY • , ons will assist in determining whether your property, proper the minimum eligibility requirements to be considered for r 3.1 This program ap oplies to the principal residence that is owned by an eligible applicant. a.
-Are you the e/a registered owner of the Subject Property?
-Yes [ ] No [ 1 b.
-Is this prop erty your officialy listed principal residence?
-Yes [ ] No 1 3.2 This program ap pplies to property tax increase from one year to the next, up to a maximum of \$500. a.
-Have your p property taxes increased this year in comparison to last year ?
-Yes [ ] No [ ] Unsure [ ] b.
-If known, p lease enter Last Year's Taxes \$ Current Year Taxes \$ " to any of the above questions, your property and/or proption under this program. erty tax circumstances do not If you answered "Ye es" to all of the above questions, please proceed with the re mainder of this application. or Property Information?
-If you do not have some of this infition that you do have is accurate, please contact the office a
+PART 3: PROPERTY AND PROPERTY TAX ELIGIBILITY

+The following questions will assist in determining whether your property, property assessment and property tax circumstances meet the minimum eligibility requirements to be considered for relief under this program.

+3.1 This program applies to the principal residence that is owned by an eligible applicant.

+- a.
+Are you the/a registered owner of the Subject Property?
+Yes [] No [] - b.
+Is this property your officialy listed principal residence?
+Yes [] No [] - 3.2 This program applies to property tax increase from one year to the next, up to a maximum of \$500. - a.
+Have your property taxes increased this year in comparison to last year?
+Yes [] No [] Unsure [] - b.
+If known, please enter Last Year's Taxes \$ Current Year Taxes \$

-Application for Property Tax Relief Low Income Seniors / Low Income Disabled Persons
+If the answer is "No" to any of the above questions, your property and/or property tax circumstances do not qualify for consideration under this program.

+If you answered "Yes" to all of the above questions, please proceed with the remainder of this application.

+Require Assistance or Property Information?
+If you do not have some of this information and/or would like to confirm the information that you do have is accurate, please contact the office and we will be pleased to assist you.